Synkevych/dockerize-simflex/README.md

   - [Resources](#resources)

 Flexpart conternization with simflex.
 To make Flexpart work you should install all required libraries and provide required inputs.
-This project is created to make it easy all steps explained previously .
+This project is created to make it easy and isolated from your work environment.

 ## Flexpart